ibm-cloud-docs/apiconnect/ri-mng-gwy.md

 4. Click **Save** to apply the new setting.

 Existing catalogs are not affected when you change this setting.
 You can update a catalog later in API Manager to remove unwanted gateways or add new gateways.
-For information on working with catalog settings, see [Creating and configuring catalogs](https://www.ibm.com/support/knowledgecenter/SSMNED_v10cloud/com.ibm.apic.apionprem.doc/create_env.html){: external}.
+For information on working with catalog settings, see [Creating and configuring catalogs](https://www.ibm.com/support/knowledgecenter/SSMNED_v10cloud/com.ibm.apic.apionprem.doc/create_env.html){: external} in the extended V10 Reserved documentation.